Leading

 Nuyina (pronounced noy‑yee‑nah) means ‘southern lights’ in palawa kani, the language of Tasmanian Aborigines.
 The southern lights, also known as aurora australis, are a natural light display formed over Antarctica that reaches northwards to Australian – and particularly Tasmanian – skies.

-The Australian Antarctic Program uses long-range aircraft to fly people and equipment between Hobart and Wilkins Aerodrome, near Casey research station.
+The Australian Antarctic Program also uses aircraft to fly people and equipment between Hobart and Wilkins Aerodrome, near Casey research station.
 The 3.5 kilometre glacial runway operates over the summer months.
 Smaller planes and helicopters fly between our stations and field sites.

 Our people and stations